newrelic/docs-website/src/data-dictionary/events/ContainerSample/StorageMetadataUsedBytes.md

   - ContainerSample
 ---

 Metadata space used by the Storage Driver.
-(Only Device Mapper driver is supported)
+Only Device Mapper driver is supported.